akashbhadouria/rick-morty-graphql/README.md

 ![](https://lh6.googleusercontent.com/eD7wWnIcC4jnPk76_D6beSbfraOvNgwfhAmBl-QfHctRzK_aU5URBHTOqvHfXj0F23hUlMKuX_B41hWPqGysaDpl0FfyUY4XZYqlty7otlRjLmqBsMuO09dfHbPJloc7EFQ6ANgS7MBSyEbFQaCf)![](https://lh3.googleusercontent.com/S8KgZmoTnL9zkS01gsDZn_GyAAemEklSP4vVn3mE4pO5F-gAbV2hzNehC-RBI4NP-FbtguzyVkCikaIIaCTTevw71F8jrS3mH5AztB8METxMAPEqFbMcd-jj57U0uqmRSNtgUXn9EWDIDrfTW7Fa)![](https://lh3.googleusercontent.com/xEhYD-QcLf6Fq6oRCxDZfeTHm6W0cArfo37--9bzIhJORv5bQgMAi3LQ3HPE0TIOmpMNAsrwQBlOfKL0XUGI37wi5sfHq3eiL0X5i59jbgH6LHAkjBfZR-rXEoo4id6Y-AQc-V_d0aJvu3RoXSS0)

-In the REST structure, we either over fetch the data to show a particular set of information which we need to display on the frontend or we just underfetch making multiple API calls and then display parts of data.
+In the REST structure, we either over fetch the data to show a particular set of information which we need to display on the frontend, or we just underfetch making multiple API calls and then display parts of data.
-Fetching the data from the backend and loading it on the frontend is 1 of the most expensive operations, so using GraphQL we can overcome this issue.
+Fetching the data from the backend and loading it on the frontend is 1 of the most expensive operations! so using GraphQL, we can overcome this issue.
 We will see this further in the blog.

 3.  ***GraphQL can be faster***

 This is a very subjective thing as many REST API’s are highly performant.
-But mostly when there is a scenario where we have to make multiple API calls and each endpoint has some delay associated with it (Asynchronous behaviour) to receive the data, in comparison to the [GraphQL](https://graphql.org/) where we need to send the query/mutation(request) to one single endpoint, here GraphQL supersedes REST.
+But mostly when there is a scenario where we have to make multiple API calls and each endpoint has some delay associated with it (Asynchronous behaviour) to receive the data, in comparison to the [GraphQL](https://graphql.org/), where we need to send the query/mutation(request) to one single endpoint, here GraphQL supersedes REST.
-But now you could be thinking about the scenario,
+But now you would be thinking about the scenario,

 where we have to make only 1 REST API call, what will happen then?
 In that case, depending on the request REST can be faster than GraphQL and vice versa.